-In the previous article we looked at counting the frequency of words in a dataset of song lyrics.
+In the previous article in this series we looked at counting the frequency of words in a dataset of song lyrics.
 This time we will look at combinations of words – or n-grams.

 N-grams are groups of words taken n at a time.
 For the first sentence of this article, the 2-grams (or ‘bigrams’) are “in the”, “the previous”, “previous article”, “article we”, “we looked”, etc. The 3-grams (‘trigrams’) are “in the previous”, “the previous article”, “previous article we”, etc.